aws-samples/aws-iot-workshop/README.md

 ### Step 1:

-Download and install Arduino from https://www.arduino.cc/download_handler.php?f=/arduino-1.8.5-windows.exe
+Download and install the latest Windows version from https://www.arduino.cc/en/software

 Once installation is complete, start the IDE.